manu88/SeL4_101/README.md

 ```
 cmake_minimum_required(VERSION 3.7.2)

-project(Hello C) # create a new C project called 'init'
+project(Hello C) # create a new C project called 'Hello'

 add_executable(Hello src/main.c) # add files to our project.
 Paths are relative to this file.